Monthly Tech-Tip | No tracking! No ads! |

 Key phrases linking here: 3d 3d-printed clay, 3d printing clay - Learn more

 There is an inertia problem with scaling to a bigger sizes using paste extrusion: The printhead and/or platform must be able to move quickly.
 Of course, mass must be kept to a minimum to achieve precise and quick movement.
 But clay is heavy and if the printhead is full it cannot be responsive (e.g. Delta printer designs).
 These printers must deal with this by pumping the clay from a syringe-like cylinder through a flexible tube that runs to the head.
 On other printers where the bed must move the problem is even more acute - the quickness of the movement is obviously limited by how heavy and fragile the soft clay on it is (rather like a big cube of jello on a plate being jerked around).
+Some printers (e.g. those in enclosed cases) have beds that move up and down (the Z axis).
+That means the X and Y are in the head - these thus have potential for clay.

 Don’t be stuck with a fancy machine and no clay that works with it.
-Manufacturers are making cartridges to work in their machines, claiming the clay to be soft, bubble-free (avoiding the mini-explosions that happen when air bubbles find their way to the nozzle!).
+Manufacturers are making cartridges to work in their machines aimed at traditional ceramics, claiming the clay to be soft, bubble-free (avoiding the mini-explosions that happen when air bubbles find their way to the nozzle!).
 The advantage will be more stable & repeatable performance and a ready-to-use product with good strand adhesion and plastic strength.
 Of course, these cartridges are expensive!
 Individuals will always have the flexibility to make their own clay bodies.
 3D printable clay has no secret recipe, its utility lies in consistent stiffness and no particulates or bubbles.
 A good cone 6 porcelain starting recipe is L3778D.
 Zero4 fritware porcelain is another option, this enables much lower firing temperature without loss in strength.
-Both of these bodies are plasticized using Veegum, so just experiment with its percentages to optimate the paste ("optimize" might not be the right word, perhaps the best you can hope for is a clay that can be tolerated).
+Both of these bodies are plasticized using Veegum, experiment with its percentages to optimize the paste ("optimize" might not be the right word, perhaps the best you can hope for is a clay that can be tolerated).
 More Veegum imparts plasticity and stickiness but dries slower and is more difficult to slurry and dewater.
 Use the slurry-up method to make the paste.
 A hand extruder can also be used to create the diameter needed to feed the machine.
 The character and suitability of the body will be a big part of success, understanding the recipe and being able to control it will give you the edge (especially if incorporating alcohol).

 Traditional clay suppliers are also producing clays for this.
 But be skeptical.
 One of the bodies claims to have 40% 80 mesh grog, however, our testing found no grog!
 Besides, grog is undesirable since it would wear out the print head quickly or clog it.
 Another porcelain has 25% water yet claims to have drying shrinkage of 6.5% (this is highly improbable and even if true would make it too non-plastic and fast-drying).
 Some have shipped in, at considerable cost, non-plastic 3D printing clays and found that the plastic bodies they have used for years work better!
 When printing takes a long time the bottom and top of a piece are soft and the center gets stiffer, a plastic clay that dries slower is better.
 In addition, printing overhangs is a big issue - again, plastic clays hold up better.